-The intent of writing policies, procedures and processes (PPP) is to assist teams to manage their responsibilities such as an event, performing a Sales Order, or raising an invoice.
+The purpose of writing policies, procedures and processes (PPP) is to assist teams to manage their responsibilities.
+This could be an event, performing a Sales Order, or raising an invoice.
 The process steps help teams focus on the performance and principles of a business.
-What is the Techwriting approach to writing PPPs?

-To begin writing a new process, or update a process requires an analysis of the process As-is to allow users to identify where there are gaps and where to update the information.
+To write a new process, or update a process requires an analysis of the process As-is to allow users to identify where there are gaps and where to update the information.
 Then the focus becomes what is To-Be.

 1. Involve staff members and business teams by asking for their input.